Elizabeth Siddal: Artwork and poetry

+During Siddal's career as an artist and poet from 1852 to 1861, she produced more than a hundred works.
+Unpublished during her lifetime, her poetry often dwelt on dark themes, lost love, or the impossibility of true love.
+Her small poetic output was nonetheless accomplished.
+Constance Hassett wrote that "Siddal's poetry ranges from the perfectly realized ballad narrative, to its opposite, the overheard lyric, and to something in between, the made-to-be heard monologue."
+Critic William Gaunt wrote that "Her verses were as simple and moving as ancient ballads; her drawings were as genuine in their medieval spirit as much more highly finished and competent works of Pre-Raphaelite art."

 Relationship with Rossetti

 Dante Gabriel Rossetti met Siddal in 1849, probably while they both modelled for Deverell.
-Rossetti gave Siddal the nickname "Lizzie" when she entered the Pre-Raphaelite Brotherhood circle, and "the diminutive enhanced her youthful, dependent role."
-By 1851, she had become Rossetti's muse, and he began to paint her to the exclusion of nearly all others.
-He also stopped Siddal from modelling for others.
+Rossetti gave Siddal the nickname "Lizzie" when she entered the Pre-Raphaelite Brotherhood circle, and "the diminutive enhanced her youthful, dependent role".
+By 1851 or 1852, they became semi-engaged.
+Siddal had also become Rossetti's main model and muse, and he stopped her from modelling for others.

-In 1852, she began to study with Rossetti.
-That same year, Siddal became lovers with Rossetti and moved into his Chatham Place residence.
+In 1852, Siddal began to study with Rossetti.
+She started staying at his Chatham Place residence, sometimes with him and sometimes by herself.
 They subsequently became anti-social and absorbed in each other's affections.
 They coined affectionate nicknames for one another, such as "Guggums" or "Gug" and "Dove", the latter one of Rossetti's names for Siddal.
-He also shortened the spelling of her name to Siddal, dropping the second 'l'.
+He also shortened the spelling of her surname to Siddal, dropping the second l.

-Perhaps Rossetti's most abundant and personal works were his idealized pencil sketches of Siddal at home, most of which he entitled simply "Elizabeth Siddal".
-In these sketches, he portrayed Siddal as a woman of leisure, class, and beauty, often situated in comfortable settings.
-She also became the subject of much of Rossetti's poetry.
-One poem, A Last Confession, extolls his love for Siddal, whom he personifies as the heroine with eyes "as of the sea and sky on a grey day."
+During this period, Rossetti's most abundant and personal works were his pencil sketches of Siddal at home, most of which he entitled simply "Elizabeth Siddal".
+He portrayed Siddal in moments of leisure, such as reading, sitting, or in repose, or when painting or drawing.
+She also became the subject of much of Rossetti's poetry throughout their relationship and particularly after her death.
+Rossetti became obsessive in portraying Siddal.
+It has been estimated that there are thousands of Rossetti's drawings, paintings, and poems in which Siddal was a subject.

 Beginning in 1853, Rossetti used Siddal as a model for a series of Dante-themed paintings, including The First Anniversary of the Death of Beatrice (1852), Beatrice Meeting Dante at a Marriage Feast, Denies him her Salutation (1851), Dante's Vision of Rachel and Leah (1855), and, perhaps his most famous portrait of her, Beata Beatrix (1864–1870), which he painted as a memorial after her death.

-It has been estimated that there are thousands of Rossetti's drawings, paintings, and poems in which Siddal was a subject.

-Work

-In 1854, Siddal painted a self-portrait that differed from the typical Pre-Raphaelite idealised beauty.
-In 1855, art critic John Ruskin began to subsidise her career and paid £150 per year in exchange for all the drawings and paintings she produced.
-She produced many sketches, drawings, and watercolours as well as one oil painting.
-Her sketches are similar to other Pre-Raphaelite compositions illustrating Arthurian legend and other idealized medieval themes, and she exhibited with the Pre-Raphaelites at the summer exhibition at Russell Place in 1857.

-During Siddal’s career as an artist and poet from 1852 to 1861, she produced over 100 works.
-Siddal also wrote poetry during this period, often with dark themes about lost love or the impossibility of true love.
-"Her verses were as simple and moving as ancient ballads; her drawings were as genuine in their medieval spirit as much more highly finished and competent works of Pre-Raphaelite art," wrote critic William Gaunt.
-Both Rossetti and Ford Madox Brown supported and admired her work.